MoveOn issues super-early re-election endorsements for AOC and freshman allies

 CLICK HERE TO GET THE FOX NEWS APP

-Ocasio-Cortez, along with Sen. Ed Markey, D-Mass., introduced a Green New Deal resolution last month, endorsed by almost all 2020 Democratic presidential hopefuls.
+Ocasio-Cortez, along with Sen. Ed Markey, D-Mass., introduced a Green New Deal resolution in February, endorsed by almost all 2020 Democratic presidential hopefuls.
 However, a test vote failed in the Senate with most Democrats voting “present.”

 Tlaib this month introduced legislation to urging the launch of impeachment hearings against Trump -- which was supported by her colleagues Omar and Ocasio-Cortez.